RozbehSharahi/graphql3/README.md

 ### QueryType

 Query type is basic query configuration, which you can use to start off.
 It already provides a couple of root-nodes, like `page`.
 However, it is possible to extend the query at run-time, which enables any extension to hook in.
-Extension of query type will be covered in an extra chapter.

 ```php
 <?php